Marker Logo

 Erected by Cherokee Preservation Foundation.

 Location.
-35° 2.858′ N, 83° 48.514′ W. Marker is in Hayesville, North Carolina, in Clay County.
-Marker can be reached from Anderson Street.
+This marker has been replaced by another marker nearby.
+It was located near 35° 2.858′ N, 83° 48.514′ W. Marker was in Hayesville, North Carolina, in Clay County.
+It could be reached from Anderson Street.
 On the grounds of the ballfields and Civic Center, at the back of the property.
 After parking, there is a quarter mile walk past a nice mountain view across a bridge to the marker.
 Touch for map.
-Marker is in this post office area: Hayesville NC 28904, United States of America.
+Marker was at or near this postal address: 384 Ball Pk Dr, Hayesville NC 28904, United States of America.
 Touch for directions.

 the Spikebuck Mound image.
 Click for full size.